fadushin/esp8266/micropython/uhttpd/README.md

 Features include:

-* Support for a strict subset of the HTTP/1.1 protocol (RFC 2616)
+* Support for a subset of the HTTP/1.1 protocol (RFC 2616)
 * Asynchronous handling of requests, so that the server can run while the ESP8266 runs other tasks
 * Support for HTTP/Basic authentication
 * Handler for servicing files on the Micropython file system
 * Extensible API for adding REST-ful JSON and query-based APIs

 By itself, the `uhttpd` module is just a TCP server and framework for adding handlers to process HTTP requests.
-The actual servicing of HTTP requests is done by installing handlers, which are passed to the `uhttpd` server at creation time.
-It's the handlers that actually do the heavy lifting when it comes to servicing HTTP requests.
-Handlers are triggered based on the URLs that are used by the client.
-Multiple handlers can be installed, each of which can handle a special case based on a particular URL prefix.
+The actual servicing of HTTP requests is done by installing HTTP Request handlers, which are passed to the `uhttpd` server at creation time.
+It's the Request Handlers that actually do the heavy lifting when it comes to servicing HTTP requests.
+Request Handlers are triggered based on the URLs that are used by the client.
+Multiple Request Handlers can be installed, each of which can handle a special case based on a particular URL prefix.

-This package includes handlers for servicing files on the micropython file system (e.g., HTML, Javascript, CSS, etc), as well as handlers for managing REST-ful API calls, essential components in any modern web-based application.
+This package includes a Request Handler for servicing files on the micropython file system (e.g., HTML, Javascript, CSS, etc), as well as a Request Handler for managing REST-ful API calls, essential components in any modern web-based application.
+The API Request Handler in turns supports the addition of application-specific API Handlers, described in more detail below.

 Once started, the `uhttpd` server runs in the background, so that the ESP8266 can do other tasks.
 When the server accepts a request, however, the ESP8266 will block for the period of time it takes to process the request, i.e., read and parse the request sent from the client, dispatch the parsed request to the designated handler to get a response, and send the response back to the client.
 Ordinarily, this should only take a few milliseconds, but applications may vary in their request processing time.

 TCP/IP connections between clients and the `uhttpd` server endure for the duration of a single request.
 Once the client opens a connection to the server, the server will dispatch the request to an appropriate handler and wait for the response from the handler.
-It will then send the response back to the client on the open connection, and then close the connection from the client.
+It will then send the response back to the client on the open connection, and then close the connection to the client.

 A driving design goal of this package is to have minimal impact on the ESP8266 device, itself, and to provide the tools that allow developers to implement rich client-side applications.
 By design, web applications built with this framework should do as little work as possible on the server side, but should instead make use of modern web technologies to allow the web client or browser to perform significant parts of business logic.
 In most cases, the web clients will have far more memory and compute resources than the ESP8266 device, itself, so it is wise to keep as much logic as possible on the client side.